NMO13/structured-text-clone-detection/README.md

 # Structured Text Code Clone Detection
 This tool finds code clones in structured text source code files.
 Different algorithms have been implemented which leverage supervised and unsupervised machine learning techniques.
 The different algorithms will be explained in subsequent sections.

-It is an implementation of the paper **CCLearner: A Deep Learning-Based Clone Detection Approach, Liuqing Li et. al**.
+It is an implementation of the paper .
 You can either use the online version available [here](https://internal.xemedo.com/code-compare/) or you can install it by yourself.
 Installation instructions are provided below.

 ## Installation and Execution